 When you associate a health check with a backend service, you establish a base frequency used by each prober for backends on that backend service.

-Multiple forwarding rules for network load balancers:: If you have configured multiple forwarding rules that point to the same target pool, Google Cloud uses multiple probers to check each IP address.
-The probe frequency as seen by each instance in the target pool is multiplied by the number of configured forwarding rules.
+Multiple forwarding rules for network load balancers.
+If you have configured multiple forwarding rules that point to the same backend service or target pool, Google Cloud uses multiple probers to check each IP address.
+The probe frequency per backend VM, is multiplied by the number of configured forwarding rules.

-Multiple target proxies for external HTTP(S) load balancers: If you have configured multiple target proxies that direct traffic to the same URL map for external HTTP(S) Load Balancing, Google Cloud uses multiple probers to check the IP address associated with each target proxy.
+Multiple target proxies for external HTTP(S) load balancers.
+If you have multiple target proxies that direct traffic to the same URL map, Google Cloud uses multiple probers to check the IP address associated with each target proxy.
 The probe frequency per backend service is multiplied by the number of configured target proxies.

-Multiple target proxies for SSL proxy load balancers and TCP proxy load balancers: If you have configured multiple target proxies that direct traffic to the same backend service for SSL Proxy Load Balancing or TCP Proxy Load Balancing, Google Cloud uses multiple probers to check the IP address associated with each target proxy.
+Multiple target proxies for external SSL proxy load balancers, external TCP proxy load balancers, and internal regional TCP proxy load balancers.
+If you have configured multiple target proxies that direct traffic to the same backend service, Google Cloud uses multiple probers to check the IP address associated with each target proxy.
 The probe frequency per backend service is multiplied by the number of configured target proxies.

-Sum over backend services: If a backend (such as an instance group) is used by multiple backend services, the backend instances are contacted as frequently as the sum of frequencies for each backend service's health check.
+Sum over backend services.
+If a backend is used by multiple backend services, the backend instances are contacted as frequently as the sum of frequencies for each backend service's health check.

-With network endpoint group backends (NEGs), it's more difficult to determine the exact number of health check probes.
-For example, the same endpoint can be in multiple NEGs, where those NEGs don't necessarily have the same set of endpoints, and different endpoints can point to the same backend.
+With zonal NEG backends, it's more difficult to determine the exact number of health check probes.
+For example, the same endpoint can be in multiple zonal NEGs.
+Those zonal NEGs don't necessarily have the same set of endpoints, and different endpoints can point to the same backend.

 Destination for probe packets

-The following table shows what network interface and destination IP addresses are used by health check probers, depending on the type of load balancer:
+The following table shows the network interface and destination IP addresses to which health check probers send packets, depending on the type of load balancer.

 |Load balancer||Destination network interface||Destination IP address|